quantrocket-llc/bcolz/c-blosc/RELEASING.rst

 Announcing
 ----------

-- Send an announcement to the blosc, pytables-dev, bcolz and comp.compression lists.
+- Send an announcement to the blosc and pytables-dev.
 Use the ``ANNOUNCE.rst`` file as skeleton (possibly as the definitive version).

 Post-release actions
 --------------------

-- Edit *VERSION* symbols in blosc/blosc.h in master to increment the version to the next minor one (i.e. X.Y.Z --> X.Y.(Z+1).dev).
+- Edit *VERSION* symbols in blosc/blosc.h in main to increment the version to the next minor one (i.e. X.Y.Z --> X.Y.(Z+1).dev).

 - Create new headers for adding new features in ``RELEASE_NOTES.rst``